ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Galactic.md

         print('Goal failed!')
 ```

 [The full API can be found in the README of the package](https://github.com/ros-navigation/navigation2/tree/main/nav2_simple_commander).
-A number of well commented examples and demos can also be found in the package’s source code at the link prior.
+A number of well commented examples and demos can also be found in the package's source code at the link prior.

 ## Reduce Nodes and Executors